saurabh260120/edgeai-gst-apps-face-mask-detection/README.md

 **Model Selection:**  Select a model acording to the need "faster accuracy" or "faster Perfomance"

 ### 4. Train
+Tune the training Parameter Acording to need.
+And Click start training on the top-right.
+The trainig Perfomance will be Shown.

 ### 5. Compilation